wallicestene/Bookify/README.md

 # Bookify - MERN Stack Booking App

-**Bookify** is a full-featured booking platform, where users can browse and book accommodations.
+**Bookify** is a full-featured booking platform, where users can browse and book Properties.
 The application allows users to search for available properties, make bookings, and hosts can list their properties for booking.

 ## Features
-- **Browse Accommodations**: Users can explore and search properties based on various filters.
+- **Browse Properties**: Users can explore and search properties based on various filters.
-- **Property Search**: Advanced filtering to find accommodations based on location, price range, amenities, etc.
+- **Property Search**: Advanced filtering to find Properties based on location, price range, amenities, etc.
 - **Property Listing**: Hosts can list their properties, set availability, and manage bookings.
-- **Booking System**: Users can book accommodations, view booking history, and manage reservations.
+- **Booking System**: Users can book Properties, view booking history, and manage reservations.

 ## Tech Stack
 This app uses the following technologies: